 His father Earl also fired John Merchant, a lawyer who helped immensely in getting Tiger’s career off the ground in the early years, in a similarly cold and abrupt fashion after a disagreement, with no apology or thanks for his years of help.
 Woods’ discarding of long term caddie Steve Williams after well over a decade of loyal service, was similarly cold and lacking in humility and gratitude, at least as Williams recounts it.

-Self absorbed and selfish – This is something that’s very apparent in Woods, and in fairness is what helped him to become such a ruthless and ferocious competitor.
+Self absorbed and selfish (Entitled) – This is something that’s very apparent in Woods, and in fairness is what helped him to become such a ruthless and ferocious competitor.
 He cared little about the needs and feelings of others, to the point where he had no problem “closing out wins”; never too worried about how rivals felt or what they were doing, and always keeping a natural aloofness and distance, just focusing on himself.

 However, he also carried this self absorption across into his personal life, again never really well tuned into the needs or feelings of others, just taking care of himself and rarely showing generosity or consideration towards others.
 Haney describes this well in his book: